Steffenhagen-N/Text_Based_Card_Games/README.md

 > Greater than and less than return a boolean value comparing the Card.\__rank_index variables of both cards.
 If the rank indexes are equal, it will compare the Card.\__suit_index variables instead.
 > For example, ("6 of Hearts" > "6 of Clubs") will return True.

 #### Planned:

 As of Card v.1.0, no future functions or variables are planned.

-### Deck_of_Cards v.0.1
+### Deck_of_Cards v.1.0

-The Deck_of_Cards class constructor creates a single variable, an empty private deck list.
+The Deck_of_Cards class constructor creates a single variable; an empty private deck list.
 This allows empty zones like hands and the discard pile to be classified as Decks.
 When called or printed, Decks return the number of cards, followed by a concatenated string of the card list (e.g. "-5 cards- 9 of Spades, 10 of Diamonds, 6 of Diamonds, 2 of Clubs, Ace of Hearts").

 #### Implemented: